 After days of torture, Alex Jones finally says to Keller: “I am not Alex Jones”, implying that he was abducted by Holly and that he was given an alter persona.
 When Keller asks him where the kidnapped children are, Jones replies: “They’re in the maze.
 That’s where you’ll find them.”
-Of course, Jones does not refer to an actual maze but to the state of mind control the children are subjected to.
+Of course, Jones does not refer to an actual maze but to the state of mind control, the children are subjected to.

-Later, Detective Loki finds a suspect named Bob Taylor who acts in bizarre matter and who was also a victim of Holly Jones.
-He stayed at her house for three weeks and was drugged with a LSD/Ketamine drug cocktail, which is classic a mind control technique.
+Later, Detective Loki finds a suspect named Bob Taylor who acts in a bizarre matter and who was also a victim of Holly Jones.
+He stayed at her house for three weeks and was drugged with an LSD/Ketamine drug cocktail, which is classic a mind control technique.
 Bob managed to escape from the house, but while Bob is free, his mind is definitely not.
 We quickly realize that he is still “stuck in the maze”.

 While Bob’s “maps” do not actually lead to the physical location of the children, it leads to their psychological state: Trapped in the mind control maze of their handler.
 In actual mind control, mazes are an important trigger image that accurately represents a slave’s mind state.
 “Maze maps” are programmed into the victim’s internal world to keep them from accessing their core/true personality.